 Election Procedures

 The Election Commission shall be responsible for holding fair and impartial elections in a timely manner.
-To this end, the commission shall send a notice of the annual elections, clearly specifying the time table for holding the elections, at least six weeks prior to the date of the elections.
+To this end, the commission shall send a notice of the annual elections, clearly specifying the timetable for holding the elections, at least six weeks prior to the date of the elections.

 The commission shall solicit written nominations from the voting members of MHMA on official MHMA nomination forms.
 These forms shall be sent to the members of MHMA along with the election notice.
 The commission shall take appropriate steps to encourage qualified members of MHMA to volunteer for service on the Board.

-All nominations shall be proposed by at least two, (self nomination is allowed) voting members of MHMA and agreed to by the nominee in writing.
+All nominations shall be proposed by at least two, (self-nomination is allowed) voting members of MHMA and agreed to by the nominee in writing.
 A person can only be nominated for one position.
 4. The role of the election commission shall be supervisory and impartial.
 It shall not recommend anyone from amongst the qualified and valid nominees for any position on the Board.

 Names of all the qualified candidates for each position on the Board of Directors/Trustees shall be sent by official email or other prevalent means of communication to all the members of MHMA at least three weeks before Election Day.